Upcycled Baby Shoes: FREE Sewing Pattern!

 I love making baby shoes.
 They’re fast and cute, and my babies walk holes into them so quickly.
-My favorite baby shoes are upcycled baby shoes with this free baby shoes pattern.
+My favorite baby shoes are upcycled baby shoes with this free baby shoes pattern, and the best part is that it comes in THREE different sizes!

 Upcycling makes these shoes fast to sew since you can reuse the hems of pants as casings.
 This makes them a half hour or less sewing project!
 Use the most durable fabric you can find or even use vinyl or leather for the bottom piece.